larry-deee/ai_projects/sf-model-api/README.md

 ### Behavior

 The API gateway implements intelligent client detection and adapts its behavior accordingly.
-When `tools` are present in a request from an n8n client (detected via User-Agent) or when `N8N_COMPAT_MODE=1` is set, the gateway automatically:
+When `tools` are present in a request from an n8n client or openai/js client (detected via User-Agent) or when `N8N_COMPAT_MODE=1` is set, the gateway automatically:

 - Returns non-streaming responses even when `stream=true` is requested
 - Adds `x-stream-downgraded: true` header to indicate streaming was disabled